atomiqio/atomiq-router/README.md

 not a framework and doesn't get in the way of Express, but it does offer a nice convention for directory-based routing that you can use if you choose to.

 Atomiq uses ES6 classes and ES7 async/await.
-See [atomiq/generator-atomiq](https://github.com/atomiqio/generator-atomiq) for generating a new microservice package with full Babel and Docker support.
+See [atomiq/generator-atomiq](https://github.com/atomiqio/generator-atomiq) (a Yeoman generator) for scaffolding microservice packages with full Babel and Docker support.

 ## Routing